Back to Basics: Is It Time to Break Up With Spreadsheets?

 R0, or the reproduction number, is a mathematical term indicating how contagious an infectious disease is.
 For diseases, R0 represents the number of people who will contract the disease from one person who has the disease.
 For example, measles is highly infectious with a R0 of 18, meaning that for every 1 person infected, 18 more will be infected.
 And, of course, each infected person can infect 18 more.

 Let’s look at some simple product development examples applied to our world of spreadsheets.

-- R0 of 3: Corrective action requires update to multiple product spreadsheets for product line variants with a rework plan for current inventory and new supplier part cut in.
+- R0 of 3: Corrective action requires an update to multiple product spreadsheets for product line variants with a rework plan for current inventory and new supplier part cut in.
 The team misses updates to three of the spreadsheets.
-Consequently, the team orders old part at volume for one of the product line variants (instead of all three, which would be unrealistic timing), increasing rework costs and delivery time.
+Consequently, the team orders the old part at volume for one of the product line variants (instead of all three, which would be unrealistic timing), increasing rework costs, and delivery time.